 If you’ve had experience on iWriter, I’d also love for you to share your experiences below in the comments!
 This can really help other people researching this company.

-If you’re really serious about freelancing, I suggest you checkout Gina’s awesome course: 30 days to freelance success.
+If you’re really serious about Freelancing, I suggest you take a look at Gina’s awesome course: 30 days to freelance success.